tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/LessonPlan.md

 * How might we use the `create_raw_tx` function to create a payment system?

-  **Answer**: We can use this to request a transaction, filling in all of the necessary parameters, then all the user has to do is sign it.
+  **Answer**: We can use this to request a transaction, filling in all of the necessary parameters.
+  Then, all the user has to do is sign it.

 ### 14. Students Do: Sending Transactions from Keystore Account (10 min)